CDCgov/cfa-epinow2-pipeline/container-app-jobs/README.md

 The *blob-config-runner* directory contains a Python tool that can start multiple jobs at once.
 It looks for files within a specified Azure Blob Storage container, presents them to the user for interactive selection, and runs a job on each once confirmed.

 This tool requires Python 3, which is already installed within WSL.
-A virtual environment using *venv* is recommend for execution, which can be installed with *apt*.
+A virtual environment using *venv* is recommended for execution, which can be installed with *apt*.
 To initialize the environment and necessary libraries, run the following command from the directory:

 ```bash
 python3 -m venv .venv